PaulBarrett79/yotfh/README.md

 It's pretty simple and based on twitter bootstrap for layout/responsiveness.

-It's built using jekyll becuase it's great for having templates and a simple blog/newsfeed.
+It's built using jekyll because it's great for having templates and a simple blog/newsfeed.

 IT'S ALIVE! www.yotfh.com